Sep9

 Matthew 18:1…….Working

-18:1 At that time (After Jesus’ Transfiguration.-{17:1-5} Or Jesus having just announced His death-(17:22-23) they want to know who’s next in line.) the disciples came to Jesus (Peter, James and John may have felt special privilege over the others, because they accompanied Jesus up the mountain where He was Transfigured.) and asked, “Who is the greatest (3187-Comparative in degree, rank. chief, top-dog, head-honcho, #1) in the kingdom of heaven?”(Suggests the disciples want to know which of them will hold the highest honor in Jesus’ Kingdom.
-Even arguing and disputing it with each another.-{Mark 9:33} )
+18:1 At that time (Jesus having just announced His death-(17:22-23) the disciples came to Jesus (Peter, James and John may have felt special privilege over the others, because they accompanied Jesus up the mountain where He was Transfigured.) and asked, “Who is the greatest (3187-Comparative in degree, rank. chief, top-dog, head-honcho, #1) in the kingdom of heaven?”(Suggests the disciples wanted to know who’s next in line after Jesus is killed.-(17:22-23) Even arguing and disputing it with each other.-{Mark 9:33} )

 “Teaches how we can sometimes get our priorities mixed up in wanting to be served rather than serving.” ⇒ Ministry should always be about Jesus not us.
 We need to be careful against being enamored with the need for attention.